CatenaTools/documentation/Writerside/topics/Quickstart-Up-And-Running.md

 The key is to set the following fields:

-`app.backend.catena_backend.url` field, which must point to your deployed instance url.
+`app.backend.catena_backend.url` The url of your deployed backend.
 `app.resolver.configs.ec2_resolver.Min` - The min port to use for clients to connect.
 `app.resolver.configs.ec2_resolver.Max` - The max port to use for clients to connect.